This National Young Farmers' Week, we're calling on all our clubs to create a scarecrow scene in a public place that helps promote your YFC.

 Let's spread a lot of joy this National Young Farmers' Week and help raise awareness of all the great work YFCs do!

-Submit your photos and or videos using or entry form before or during National Young Farmers’ Week (5-9 October) for a chance to be entered into our competition where the club with the best scarecrow scene will win a prize!
+Submit your photos and or videos using our entry form before or during National Young Farmers’ Week (5-9 October) for a chance to be entered into our competition where the club with the best scarecrow scene will win a prize!

 All entries must be submitted by Friday 9 October 2026 to be entered into the competition.